pan-canon/pan-canon/README.md

 VERTICAL LINKS       derivation, attachment, ownership, or emergence

 SECONDARY
-HORIZONTAL LINKS     continuity or lineage between systems;
+HORIZONTAL LINKS     continuity, lineage, or institutional derivation
-                     they do not represent time unless they are part of the BERUF carrier
+                     between longer-lived systems; they do not represent time unless they are part of the BERUF carrier

 STACK                 effective context-local technical /
                       production stack